NepTuNew/HaliteAI/README.md

-# HaliteAI
+# HaliteBot

-This is a AI Game!
+This is a programming Game!
 You can code your bot to fight with other people!

 https://halite.io